-Part 1270-Human tissue intended for transplantation
+Part 1270-Human tissue intended for transplantation [revoked by 87 FR 2045 (2022-01-13)]7

 - (a) The regulations in this part apply to human tissue and to establishments or persons engaged in the recovery, screening, testing, processing, storage, or distribution of human tissue. - (b) Regulations in this chapter as they apply to drugs, biologics, devices, or other FDA-regulated commodities do not apply to human tissue, except as specified in this part. - (c) Regulations in this chapter do not apply to autologous human tissue. - (d) Regulations in this chapter do not apply to hospitals or other clinical facilities that receive and store human tissue only for transplantation within the same facility.